 There’s a dog-friendly trail from the visitor center (which I couldn’t visit) down to Memorial Plaza.
 Here, the 40 souls are honored in the Wall of Names.
 Each has an individual marble stone with their name engraved.
-Once down to Memorial Plaza, you can walk your dog in the grass and view the memorial from a distance.
+Once down to Memorial Plaza, walk your dog in the grass and view the memorial from a distance.

 After walking down and back up, I drove to the forecourt and Memorial Plaza Visitor Shelter, gateway to Memorial Plaza.
 Here, there are six outdoor signs sharing the Flight 93 story.
 Inside the visitor shelter, visitors can write messages and post them to a board.
 Tears flowed when I began reading them.
-Thank goodness for sunglasses to hide crying eyes.
+Thank goodness for sunglasses hiding crying eyes.

-Just outside the visitor shelter are benches and flagpole.
+Just outside the visitor shelter are benches and a flagpole.
 It also offers a view of the visitor center area.
 Note: dogs aren’t allowed so Radcliff spent another 15 minutes in the air-conditioned car.

 Tower of Voices: A Beautiful Tribute

-opens in a new windowAccording to the National Park Service, after the hijacking began at 9:28 a.m. when the terrorists entered the cockpit, the passengers and crew decided to fight back.
-Washington, D.C. was mostly the hijackers’ target.
+According to the National Park Service, after the hijacking began at 9:28 a.m. when the terrorists entered the cockpit, the passengers and crew decided to fight back.
+Washington, D.C. was most likely the hijackers’ target.
 Passengers and crew were forced to the back of the plane.
 Between the time of the hijacking and the crash at 10:03 a.m., 37 phone calls were made by 13 people aboard the flight.
 Through these calls, they learned of the World Trade Center crashes.

 The Flight 93 National Memorial honors the bravery and sacrifice of those passengers and crew.
 Forty lives were cut short on September 11, 2001.
 The Tower of Voices is a beautify vessel.
 It’s a way for those heroes to always be heard and remembered.

-Articles Blog Posts on Solo Travel Girls About 9/11
+Additional Blog Posts on Solo Travel Girls About 9/11